Texas and Deep South brace for dangerous outbreak of storms Monday and Tuesday

 Risk continues Wednesday

 By the midweek, storms will be sweeping into the Southeast.
 A broad swath from the Florida Panhandle through Georgia and the Carolinas and southern Virginia will find themselves in the “warm sector” of approaching low pressure ahead of the front.
-Raleigh, Charlotte, Wilmington, Charleston, Savannah, Atlanta and Tallahassee are included in a level 2 out of 5 slight risk.
+Raleigh, Charlotte, Wilmington, Charleston, Savannah, Atlanta and Tallahassee are included in a Level 2 out of 5 slight risk.
 Sporadic wind gusts, isolated hail and a few tornadoes are possible.

 2:30am CDT #SPC Day3 Outlook Slight Risk: across portions of the Southeast https://t.co/6oEffQDfI1 pic.twitter.com/wgDuF9MpsV— NWS Storm Prediction Center (@NWSSPC) March 21, 2022